-In a meta-study published in 2010 that involved more than half a million women and over 150,000 men over 50, researchers from both Belgium and the U.S. found the risk of death in both genders three months after broken hip surgery to be five to eight times higher.
+In a meta-analysis published in 2010 that involved more than half a million women and over 150,000 men over 50, researchers from both Belgium and the U.S. found the risk of death in both genders three months after broken hip surgery to be five to eight times higher.

-- Among older adults, the majority of fractures are caused by falls, and a large number of all falls cause broken bones
+- Among older adults, the majority of fractures are caused by falls, and a large number of all falls cause broken bones.

-- About 30 percent of those who fall suffer moderate to severe injuries such as broken hips or head traumas
+- About 30 percent of those who fall suffer moderate to severe injuries such as broken hips or head traumas.

-- The most common fractures are of the vertebrae, hip, upper thigh bone, pelvis, hand, arm and forearm, leg and ankle
+- The most common fractures are of the vertebrae, hip, upper thigh bone, pelvis, hand, arm and forearm, leg and ankle.

-- The causes of death after hip fracture surgery included pneumonia, accelerated dementia, pulmonary embolism, infection, and heart failure
+- The causes of death after hip fracture surgery included pneumonia, accelerated dementia, pulmonary embolism, infection, and heart failure.

 The impact of falls, particularly on our relatively bone-brittle seniors can be massive, frequently leading to ghastly injuries, stressful visits from medical first responders, a trip to the nearest hospital and, only too often, death.

-Keep all the areas where the patient dwells well lit, and place night lights throughout the areas of likely passage such as from the bedroom to the bathroom, back and forth to the kitchen, and on any staircases that may be used.
+Keep all the areas where the person dwells well lit, and place night lights throughout the areas of likely passage such as from the bedroom to the bathroom, back and forth to the kitchen, and on any staircases that may be used.

 Slip resistant mats and materials

-Replace throw-rugs throughout the home with slip-resistant rugs, and fix other items sternly on the staircase so that handrails and possible carpeting are fastened securely.
+Replace throw rugs throughout the home with slip-resistant rugs, and fix other items sternly on the staircase so that handrails and possible carpeting are fastened securely.